Colm1711/snake_game/README.md

     -   #### Typography
         The fonts chosen were 'Mrs Sheppards' for the heading and 'Syne' for the body text.
 They fall back to cursive and sans-serif respectively.
         *  'Mrs Sheppards' was chosen for the heading to give the user an inital feeling of retro to tie in with the game.
-The cursive style is to increase the restor feel of the font.
+The cursive style is to increase the retro feel of the font.

         * 'Syne' is used for the body text as it provides a nice contrast to the cursive whilst being easy to read for all.

 [Back to top](<#contents>)